CAE Reafing and Use of English Test 9

 Consistent (adj) — steady or even.
 Consistent players like Messi that manage to score almost in every match are the real game makers in today’s football.

 Stark (adj) — very strong, noticeable.
-The stark contrast between the rich and the poor in developing countries makes you think if there is such thing as justice.
+The stark contrast between the rich and the poor in developing countries makes you wonder if there is such thing as justice.

 Rigorous (adj) — stern, strict.
 Rigorous training is what makes the professional athletes the high-achievers they are.